kitnato/neverquest/source/data/manual.md

 Encountered after completing the current [wilderness](#wilderness) stage.

-All goods and services offered by the caravan crewMember are purchasable with [essence](#essence).
-Once at the caravan, the only other option apart from interacting with the crewMember is to return to the wilderness, which will increase the stage (if the previous wilderness was left at the maximum stage).
+All goods and services offered by caravan crew members are purchasable with [essence](#essence).
+Once at the caravan, the only other option apart from interacting with the crew is to return to the wilderness, which increases the stage if the previous wilderness was completed at the maximum stage.

 The [merchant](#merchant) is always present from the start.
-Other crewMember members can be hired at a cost of essence, who then offer different goods and services.
-More crewMember become available for hire as the stage increases.
+Other crew members can be hired at a cost of essence, who then offer different goods and services.
+More crew members become available for hire as the stage increases.

 #### Alchemist